 “I wasn’t too keen on a fourteen-year-old taking a bus out here.
 Aren’t you supposed to be a Goth?
 Why are you so optimistic?”
 I asked jokingly.

 “Thanks for stereotyping me.
-Really appreciate it,” she cracked as we both giggled into our food.
+Really appreciate it,” she teased as we both giggled into our food.
+Her eyes settled over my shoulder as her smirk disappeared.
 “Don’t look behind you.”

 “It’s Maria,” Raven whispered.
 “She’s staring you down again.”

 “She’s harmless.”
 I straightened in my chair as Raven cautiously did the same.